 Murray and Varley loop test is based on the Wheatstone bridge principle.

 Murray Loop Test

 The figure below shows the test method for the Murray loop test.

 Both of the Murray and Varley loop test is based on Wheatstone bridge principle.
-As this test is based on the Wheatstone bridge principle, we can consider P and Q to be the two ratio arms which consist of step resistors or slide wire, G being the galvanometer, B is the battery, KB is the battery key and KG is a galvanometer key.
+As this test is based on the Wheatstone bridge principle, we can consider P and Q to be the two ratio arms that consist of step resistors or slide wire, G being the galvanometer, B is the battery, KB is the battery key and KG is a galvanometer key.

 A low resistance link is used to connect the faulty cable with the sound cable.
 By adjusting the resistance of the ratio arms P and Q the bridge is balanced.
 When the bridge is balance the galvanometer will indicate zero deflection.

 Here, r is the resistance of one of the cables when it is free from fault.